-LinkedIn conveniently provides that “Save” button to come back to positions of interest when searching for jobs.
+LinkedIn conveniently provides that “Save” button to return to positions of interest when searching for jobs.

 How to Save Jobs on LinkedIn?

-After finding a job position that you are interested in, saving it is a process that you can get over within a jiffy.
+After finding a job position you are interested in, saving it is a process you can get over instantly.